vic9112/gem5-exercises/slides/02-Using-gem5/01-stdlib.md

 See [`src/python/gem5/simulate/simulator.py`](../../gem5/src/python/gem5/simulate/simulator.py) for more details.

-We will be covering much more about how to use the `Simulator` object in other parts of the bootcamp.
+We will be covering much more about how to use the `Simulator` object.

 ---